 Figure 31.
-U.S. Army transition from manned to unmanned aerial vehicles (Source: [130])
+US Army transition from manned to unmanned aerial vehicles [136]

 I used the example of Jordan as a case study for the proposed solution.
-Jordan is an Arab country in southwest Asia located between N. Latitudes 29° 11' and 33° 22' and E. Longitudes 34° 59' and 39° 12'.
-It is bordered by Syria to the north, Iraq to the east, Saudi Arabia to the east and south, and Palestine to the west, and the country is in a continuous effort to stop smuggling activities on the border that include drugs, guns, and foreign violent personnel.
-Iraq shares 181 kilometers of international border with Jordan, Syria 375 kilometers, Palestine 335 kilometers, 26 kilometers of coastline, and Saudi Arabia 728 kilometers, adding to 1,645 kilometers of total border length.
-Figure 32. shows the topography of Jordan.
+Jordan is an Arab country in Southwest Asia located between N. Latitude 29° 11' and 33° 22' and E. Longitude 34° 59' and 39° 12'.
+It is bordered by Syria to the north, Iraq to the east, Saudi Arabia to the east and south, and Palestine to the west, and the country is in a continuous effort to stop smuggling activities on the border that include drugs, weapons, and foreign fighters.
+Iraq shares 181 kilometres of international border with Jordan, Syria 375 kilometres, Palestine 335 kilometres, 26 kilometres of coastline, and Saudi Arabia 728 kilometres, adding to 1,645 kilometres of total border length.
+Figure 32. shows the topography of Jordan [R2].

-To cover the whole length, Jordan currently uses physical barriers of walls and fences at some segments of the border, in addition to regular security manpower patrolling areas near the perimeter, as well as multiple layers of technologies including cameras and other types of sensors both permanent fixed and mobile sensors carried on ground and aerial vehicles.
-The proposal is to optimize the number of UAVs that are needed for surveillance while at the same time optimizing the number of UAVs operational and maintenance bases together with the quality and quantity of technologies carried by each vehicle.
+To cover the whole length, Jordan currently uses physical barriers of walls and fences on some segments of the border, in addition to regular security personnel patrolling areas near the perimeter, as well as multiple layers of technology including cameras and other types of sensors both permanent fixed and mobile sensors carried on ground and aerial vehicles.
+The proposal is to optimise the number of UAVs that are needed for surveillance while at the same time optimising the number of UAVs operational and maintenance bases together with the quality and quantity of technologies carried by each vehicle.
 The approach is evaluated from an engineering technological analysis accompanied by an economic constraint.
-For the complexity of the system, we are going to use a heuristic method whenever a certain estimated or exact information is not available while a good practical estimation can be made.
+For the complexity of the system, we will use a heuristic method whenever a certain estimated or exact information is not available, while a good practical estimation can be made.

-The large variety of sensors and the frequent circumstances changes require multiple optimization needs for the decision maker, therefore creating a model to prioritize different options will be helpful, the suggested model is capable of optimizing a large set of variabilities.
-For each scenario, the decision maker would need to input the distance between the number of potential areas for ground bases and the range on the UAV in kilometers and the model will generate the minimum number of ground bases that cover the whole segment.
-For model B the decision maker will need to input the operational value for each technology and the cost of it, as well as the budget, and the model will select the sensors with the overall maximum value of that given budget.
+The large variety of sensors and the frequent circumstances changes require multiple optimisation needs for the decision maker, therefore creating a model to prioritise different options will be helpful, the suggested model is capable of optimising a large set of variabilities.
+For each scenario, the decision maker would need to input the distance between the number of potential areas for ground bases and the range of the UAV in kilometres and the model will generate the minimum number of ground bases that will cover the whole segment.
+For model B, the decision maker has to enter the operational value for each technology and its cost, as well as the budget, and the model will select the sensors with the maximum overall value for the given budget.

 Figure 32.
-Topography of Jordan (Source: Royal Jordanian Geographic Center)
+Topography of Jordan [137]